 However, Telegram Founder Pavel Durov refused to provide access to its users’ data since the app was designed with privacy and security in mind.
 Durov’s consistent refusal seems to have sealed Telegram’s fate in Russia as the FSB and other groups managed to convince the courts to ban the app, effective immediately.
 Telegram has a month to exhaust all the available appeals, but its future in Russia looks grim.

-Meanwhile, in the US, the authorities are rushing to buy GrayKey devices to crack iPhones, after failing to convince Apple to install backdoors in their devices.
+A similar battle is happening the US as authorities are rushing to buy GrayKey devices to crack iPhones, after failing to convince Apple to install backdoor measures to workaround the security features in their devices.